Scholarships and Prizes

 Thanks to a generous bequest to honour the memory of Frank di Rienzo (1959, English), a dedicated member of the College’s John Oldham Drama Society and passionate supporter of drama and the arts, an additional Masterclass Award of £1000 is available for students applying for coaching in drama and theatre.

-Peel Awards (Fine Art and Maths & Philosophy)
+Peel Awards (Maths & Philosophy)

 Bendhem Fine Art Bursary